 By law, the NMa can prescribe elements of complaint handling or set minimum standards (such as lead time).
 Until now, the NMa has basically chosen not to do so and instead to monitor customer complaint handling (see below).
 The reason for this is that complaint handling can be a unique selling point for suppliers in a deregulated market in which they can distinguish themselves when competing for the benefits for the consumer.
-Therefore, as long as suppliers deal with complaints in an adequate manner, the Energiekamer intentionally plays no role in individual complaint handling or dispute a DSO has not solved the complaint, a sustamor can file the comp settlement8.
+Therefore, as long as suppliers deal with complaints in an adequate manner, the Energiekamer intentionally plays no role in individual complaint handling or dispute settlement8.